adempiere/adempiere-ui-gateway/README.md

 ### Benefits of the Application
 - In its simplest form, it can be used as a demo of the latest -or any desired- ADempiere version.
 - No big installation hassle for getting it running: just execute the shell script **start-all.sh** .
 - It can run on different hosts just by changing
     - the target IP to the one of the host or
     - the client name
-- Completly configurable: any value can be changed for the whole application in the configuration file **env_template.env**.
+- Fully configurable: all stack parameters — hostnames, ports, image versions, database settings, and more — are defined in a single configuration file, **env_template.env**.
+    Machine-specific overrides can be placed in **override.env** without touching the versioned template.
 - Single containers or images can be updated and/or replaced easily, making deployments and tests speedy.
 - Separation of concerns: every service implements one and only one solution.
 - The timezone and location for all containers are the same as the hosts'.